CemalUnal/cloud-native-application-development-workshop/readme.md

 ```

 #### Windows
+TBD

 ## Running the Sample Application

-### Pure Docker Way
+### PART-1

-Please continue reading from [this documentation](./docker.md) in order to deploy sample application using `docker run`.
+[12-factor-implementation-using-docker.md](./12-factor-implementation-using-docker.md) in order to deploy sample application along with log aggregation / filtering infrastructure using `docker run` commands.
+Also the Docker Compose guide of the sample application is available in [this documentation](./docker-compose.md).

-### Docker Compose Way
+### PART-2

-Please continue reading from [this documentation](./docker-compose.md) in order to deploy sample application using Docker Compose.
+[monitoring-with-prometheus.md](./monitoring-with-prometheus.md) describes the deployment of the monitoring infrastructure using `docker run` commands along with sample Prometheus queries and alert rules.

-### Kubernetes Way
+### PART-3

-Please continue reading from [this documentation](./kubernetes.md) in order to deploy sample application using Kubernetes.
+[kubernetes.md](./kubernetes.md) describes the deployment steps of the sample application on top of Kubernetes.